Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/get_compute1_access.rst

    Last login: Fri Sep 11 16:47:45 2020 from workstation.dhcp.wustl.edu
    [wustlkey@compute1-client-1 ~]$

-If you get an error you will have to |ris-open-a-ticket| with RIS.
+If you get an error, you will have to |ris-open-a-ticket| with RIS.
 They will be able to fix whatever problem is preventing you from logging on.

 Once you can log on, you are ready to use Compute1!